jbmagination/snowdriftland/otherfiles/README.md

 Everything you see in this directory is either:
-a) not a part of any of the games
+1. not a part of any of the games
-b) not required for any of the games
+2. not required for any of the games
-c) original copies of files that are used in the games
+3. original copies of files that are used in the games
-d) cool things in Snowdriftland that I still want to archive, but wouldn't be accessed on the website directly
+4. cool things in Snowdriftland that I still want to archive, but don't need to be accessed on the website directly